Multi-Feed Soap Dispenser Systems: How One Reservoir Supplies Multiple Automatic Dispensers

 - One bulk reservoir supplies multiple automatic dispensers

-- Refill occurs at a single service point
+- Refill happens at one service point

 - Individual cartridges are eliminated